 A defendant can dispute the court's subject-matter or personal jurisdiction by filing a motion to dismiss pursuant to CPLR 3211.
 A challenge to the court's subject-matter jurisdiction cannot be waived and can be raised at any time.
-An objection to the court's personal jurisdiction will be waived if not included in a motion to dismiss or, if no motion to dismiss is filed, in an answer.
-CPLR 3211.
+An objection to the court's personal jurisdiction will be waived if not included in a motion to dismiss filed in response to the complaint or, if no motion to dismiss is filed, in an answer.
+Id.